A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 \subsubsection{Kashaev-Reshetikhin invariants}

-Finally, we mention some related work of Chen, the first author, Morrison, and Snyder \cite{Chen2021}.
-That paper shows how to define quantum knot invariants \(\operatorname{KR}_\ell\) depending on a representation \(\rho^{(\ell)}\) of the \defemph{extended knot group} of \(K\) into \(\slg\); the data extending \(\rho\) to \(\rho^{(\ell)}\) is closely related to a log-decoration of \(\rho\).
-A major difference is that a point with \(\weyl\)-character \(\chi\) (\cref{sec:algebras}) is assigned the adjoint module \(\qgrp/\ker \chi\), not the simple module \(\qfunc{\chi}\) defined in \cref{subsec:objects}.
-This allows a direct proof that the braid group representation is normalized correctly and avoids the use of quantum dilogarithms or flattenings.
+Finally, we mention some related work of Chen, the author, Morrison, and Snyder \cite{Chen2021}.
+Extending the original work of \textcite{Kashaev2005} we show how to define quantum knot invariants \(\operatorname{KR}_\ell\) depending on a representation \(\rho^{(\ell)}\) of the \defemph{extended knot group} of \(K\) into \(\slg\); the data extending \(\rho\) to \(\rho^{(\ell)}\) is closely related to a log-decoration of \(\rho\).
+A major difference is that a point with \(\weyl\)-character \(\chi\) (\cref{sec:algebras}) is assigned the adjoint module \(\qgrp/\ker \chi\), not the simple module \(\qfunc{\chi}\) defined in \cref{sec:Modules}.
+This allows a direct proof that the braid group representation is normalized correctly and avoids the use of quantum dilogarithms.
 The drawback is that the geometric meaning of \(\operatorname{KR}_{\ell}\) and its relation to Kashaev's invariants are less clear.

 Another result in \cite{Chen2021} is that \(\operatorname{KR}_\ell\) can be viewed as a rational function on an extended version \(\mathfrak{X}_{K}^{(\ell)}\) of the character variety \(\mathfrak{X}_K\) of the knot.
 Further, for hyperbolic knots one can express \(\operatorname{KR}_\ell\) as a rational function on the geometric component of a similarly extended \(A\)-polynomial curve.
 Similar results hold for \(\qfunc{}\), although the presence of dilogarithms results in holomorphic functions instead of rational functions.